5uperb0y/python-dsa-workout/basic-data-structures/README.md

 - Describe the procedure of the linked list "remove" method when the targeted item is in the last node.
 - Explain the operation of the "remove" method in a linked list when the item to be removed is within the sole node of the list.
 - Evaluate the time complexity of operations of doubly linked list.
+- What if the list classes allowing duplicates.
+Which methods will be impacted by this change?
 ## Exercises
 ### Stacks
 - [Implement a stack in python, page 65](./Stack.py)